 Have you a growing child?
 If not, suppose you had one: What would you like him or her to become?
-A doctor? lawyer? scientist? business executive? or, if a girl who hopes for marriage instead of a career, the wife of one of these?
+A doctor? lawyer? scientist? business executive?

 Most people want their children to have certain basic advantages: prosperity, a good job, the respect of their fellow human beings.
 Too often, unfortunately, their ambitions stop there.
 They are centered in materialistic, not in spiritual, values.

 Systems of education are directed largely by what parents want for their children.
 Because most parents want material advantages for them, the modern system of education was developed primarily with this goal in mind.
 Little attention, if any, has been paid to helping students to become successful human beings.

 How far might the present philosophy of education be carried?